 \section{Simulations}

-We demonstrate the maximum-likelihood mapping method in the pixel domain outlined in Sec.~\ref{sec:gwb_max_likelihood} in the spectral-model-dependent case by running our pipeline to recover various injected maps for power law models of spectral indices 0, $2/3$ and 3.
+We demonstrate the maximum-likelihood mapping method in the pixel domain outlined in Sec.~\ref{sec:gwb_max_likelihood} in the spectral-model-dependent case by running our pipeline to recover various injected maps for power-law models of spectral indices 0, $2/3$ and 3.
 We also illustrate the spectral-model-independent approach to probe spectral dependence as described in Sec.~\ref{sec:gwb_model_indep} via simulations using a realistic spectral shape from the population studies of GWTC-3 \cite{gwtc3_pop}.
-We use the present sensitivity from the LVK detectors to construct the simulations, released publicly in~\cite{folded_data_O1-O3}.
+We use the present sensitivity from the HLV detectors to construct the simulations, released publicly in~\cite{folded_data_O1-O3}.
 For all spectral models, we inject loud angular power distributions of monopoles, Gaussian random fields, and random point sources on the sky.
 The simulated input strain power is $h^2 \sim \mathcal{O}(10^{-45})$ for the map-making verification, while we use $h^2 \sim \mathcal{O}(10^{-40})$ for the spectral-model-independent method testing.
-These may be considered very high SNR cases at present sensitivity, as may be observed in the SNR maps presented in Figure~\ref{fig:sim_mapping}.
+These may be considered very high SNR cases at present sensitivity, as may be observed in the SNR maps presented in Fig.~\ref{fig:sim_mapping}.

-The simulated data consist of sequential CSD frequency segments corresponding to time segments of $\tau = 96 s$ over a sidereal day, same as the LIGO--Virgo folded dataset format~\cite{folded_data_O1-O3}, where changes in ORFs are negligible and the noise within each segment stays constant to good approximation.
+The simulated data consist of sequential CSD frequency segments corresponding to time segments of $\tau = 96$ s over a sidereal day, same as the LIGO--Virgo folded dataset format~\cite{folded_data_O1-O3}, where changes in ORFs are negligible and the noise within each segment stays constant to a good approximation.
 We simulate CSDs for all three baselines in the HLV detector network in [20, 1726] Hz in both the spectral-model-dependent and independent cases.
 We then run the complete analysis pipeline to compute maximum-likelihood map solutions for comparisons with injected maps.

-We generate simulated CSD time series via Equation~\eqref{eq:CSD_matrix_form}.
+We generate simulated CSD time series via Eq.~\eqref{eq:CSD_matrix_form}.
 We also add simulated Gaussian noise consistent with the representative LIGO noise curve~\cite{H1_sensitivity, L1_sensitivity} .
-To verify the pipeline implementation, we use Equations~\eqref{eq:clean_map} -- \eqref{eq:fisher_info} to compute $\hat{\mathcal{P}}$.
+To verify the pipeline implementation, we use Eqs.~\eqref{eq:clean_map} -- \eqref{eq:fisher_info} to compute $\hat{\mathcal{P}}$.

 With expected SGWBs and associated spectral indices in mind, we demonstrate the map-making functionality in three cases: a monopole map with $\alpha=0$; a Gaussian random field with $\alpha=2/3$ and an maximum resolution $\ell_{\rm max}=8$; and a map of 30 random point sources with $\alpha=3$.
 We run our searches in the frequency range of [20, 1726] Hz, similarly to the LVK broadband searches in O3 \cite{O3_SGWB_anisotropic}.
 We choose a pixel basis of 3072 pixels, or equivalently $N_\mathrm{side}=16$ in the \texttt{HEALPix} scheme, with each pixel covering 13.4 deg$^2$.